Since 2001

 Which theme rooms command the highest nightly rates near Disney?

-Star Wars, Harry Potter, and princess castle rooms consistently earn the highest premiums — typically $40–$80/night above comparable unthemed listings.
+space-themed, wizard-themed, and princess-themed suites consistently earn the highest premiums — typically $40–$80/night above comparable unthemed listings.
 Space and ocean/underwater themes perform slightly below those but are safer from licensing risk.
 Generic "colorful bunk room" themes underperform versus a specific, immersive concept.

-Do I need permission to use Disney or Marvel themes?
+Do I need permission to use trademarked character themes?

 Technically, using copyrighted characters in commercial settings requires a license.
-Most STR owners use "inspired by" designs — a space theme with similarities to Star Wars without using actual Jedi logos, or a wizard/magic theme without directly reproducing Harry Potter imagery.
-Officially licensed décor items (purchased through Disney, Hallmark, etc.) can be used freely once bought.
+Most STR owners use "inspired by" designs — a space theme with similarities to space-themed without using actual Jedi logos, or a wizard/magic theme without directly reproducing wizard-themed imagery.
+Officially licensed décor items (purchased through official retailers or licensors) can be used freely once bought.
 Consult with a legal advisor if you're concerned about your specific execution.

 How much does a complete themed bunk room cost?